moliver28/research-handbook/content/handbook/engineering/core-development.md

    - Look out for improvements in efficiency by enhancing the product and using all its capabilities

 3. **Quad Execution**
-   - Clarify responsibilities and accountability within quads
+   - Clarify responsibilities within quads
+   - Encourage accountability amongst team members and counterparts
    - Empower quads to execute independently with a clear vision

 4. **Innovation and Creativity**